joaoandradegp-wq/DOS-Game_Launcher/DEV/qw_server/README.md

 qw_panel.log
 ```

-The application provides a built-in read-only log viewer.
+The panel provides a built-in read-only log viewer.

 The log can be used to monitor: